 Pole-mount sensing.
 This is the recommended method of sensing moisture and temperature in the area.
-The PM-2B and PM-224 are controls with the moisture sensor attached directly on top of the control, so it needs to be mounted on a conduit in a location that will receive the snowfall on top of the control.
-The PM-824 control has the moisture sensor attached to the end of a long length of cable, so this sensor may be mounted on a bracket or conduit away from the building to receive the snowfall, while the control is mounted on an outside wall.
-The PM-224 and PM-824 are low-voltage and therefore must be used with the Contactor Control.
-All these controls provide a reliable automatic detection of the snow and adjustable delay times to allow complete melting of the snow.
+The PM-2B, PM-5, and PM-224 are controls with the moisture sensor attached directly on top of the control, so it needs to be mounted on a conduit in a location that will receive the snowfall on top of the control.
+The PM-824 control has the moisture sensor attached to a 10ft long cable, so this sensor may be mounted on a bracket or conduit away from the building to receive the snowfall, while the control is mounted on an outside wall.
+The PM-224 and PM-824 are low-voltage and therefore must be used with the Contactor Pro.
+All of these controls provide reliable automatic detection of the snow and adjustable delay times to allow complete melting of the snow.

 In-slab sensing.
 The PM-HSC5 sensor mounts directly into the slab where snow melting is placed.
 The location for this sensor must be chosen carefully to ensure proper operation.
-This is also a low-voltage sensor and must be used with the Contactor Control.
+This is also a low-voltage sensor and must be used with the Contactor Pro.

-Determine Load Size to Select Controls: (Reference Appendix)
+Determine Load Size to Select Controls: